 UC Davis leads LibreTexts in a higher education institutional cooperative effort to provide an easy-to-use online platform for open educational resources (OER) to help students save money on textbooks in key academic subjects.

-“Boon” means beneficial, and it is for finding free eBooks on Bookboon.
-Professors from the world’s top universities write the content covering topics from engineering, IT, economics, business, and personal development.
+“Boon” means beneficial for finding free eBooks on Bookboon.
+Professors from the world’s top universities write content covering topics from engineering, IT, economics, business, and personal development.

-Bookboon has an easy-to-use library with hundreds of practical ebooks, including higher income skills like soft skills.
-They provide two options: free ebooks showing a small percentage of ads or a monthly premium option ad-free.
+Bookboon has an easy-to-use library with hundreds of practical ebooks, including higher-income skills like soft skills.
+They provide two options: free ebooks showing a small percentage of ads or a monthly premium ad-free option.

 Bookshare offers free ebooks to qualified students and non-students (for a $50 fee).
 Free ebooks are available to individuals with a qualifying reading or perceptual disability or visual or physical disability.